UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

-# Spider Line4 - AI Algorithms Project - U. Porto - Faculdade de Ciências - IACD
+# SPIDER LINE 4 - AI Algorithms Project - FCUP - IACD

-This is a folder for a project to explore different types of AI algorithms, like minimax, minimax with alpha-beta cuts and monte carlo search playing Spider Line4.
+This folder is a project to explore different types of AI algorithms, like Minimax, Minimax with alpha-beta cuts and Monte Carlo search playing Spider Line 4.

 The file that should be ran is "main.py".
 The bots' code is written inside the "bots.py".

 - STATE OF THE PROJECT: ON GOING -